astropy/specreduce/docs/wavelength_calibration/wavelength_calibration.rst

     provided initially) and
     `~specreduce.wavecal1d.WavelengthCalibration1D.catalog_lines` (from ``line_lists``), but don't
     know the exact pixel-wavelength pairs, you can use :meth:`~specreduce.wavecal1d.WavelengthCalibration1D.fit_global`.
-This method uses a global
+This method uses the
+    `differential evolution global optimization algorithm <https://en.wikipedia.org/wiki/Differential_evolution>`_
-    optimization algorithm to find the best-fit polynomial parameters by minimizing the distance between predicted line wavelengths and the nearest catalog lines.
+    to find the best-fit polynomial parameters by minimizing the distance between predicted line wavelengths and the nearest catalog lines.
 You need to provide estimated bounds for the wavelength and dispersion at the ``ref_pixel``.
+You can also adjust the size of the differential evolution population using the ``popsize`` argument.
+    Larger populatin size leads to a more robust solution, but also increases the optimization time.

     .. code-block:: python